knowsuchagency/poetry-install/readme.md

 # Poetry Install Action

-This javascript action installs [poetry](poetry) and then uses it to install package dependencies for projects that use poetry.
+This javascript action installs [poetry](poetry) and then invokes it to install project dependencies.

 ## Example usage